 There are more than 100 Christmas markets in Alsace, the oldest and biggest is in Strasbourg with the market at Colmar coming in close behind in terms of popularity and size.

 Colmar has several official Christmas markets, but they all sort of merge into one big fairy-tale like experience as the stalls spill into the narrow, winding cobbled streets.
-The historic buildings are wonderful and lit year-round but there’s something quite enchanting about the town at Christmas and even the locals feel it – everyone looks happy and the air of excitement is unmistakeable.
+The historic buildings are wonderful and lit year-round.
+But there really is something quite enchanting about the town at Christmas.
+Even the locals feel it – everyone looks happy and the air of excitement is unmistakeable.
 It does get crowded but for many that shared enthusiasm just adds to the magic.

-It’s cold, and might even be snowing by Christmas, so wrap up warm and take a break in one of the many charming cafés for a hot chocolate or mulled wine
+It’s cold, and might even be snowing by Christma.
+Wrap up warm and take a break in one of the many charming cafés for a hot chocolate or mulled wine

-The Little Venice quarter with its gentle river La Lauch crossed with elegant bridges is also lit up and makes for a beautiful place to take a selfie to send to the folks back home!
+The Little Venice quarter with its gentle river La Lauch crossed with elegant bridges is also lit up.
+This makes for a beautiful place to take a selfie to send to the folks back home!

 Did you know?
 A tradition of the people of Colmar is to attach candles to branches of holly and fir trees to ward off evil for the four weeks before Christmas, making for some spectacular illuminations.